Naked Mole-Rats: Strange Discoveries About a Fascinating Animal

 Scientists say that there may be other factors responsible for the rodents' survival besides their use of fructose.
 These factors may include a low body temperature compared to that of other mammals and a low metabolic rate.
 Still, many researchers are interested in the results of the study because they are so unusual for a mammal.

 The Pacific Science Center in Seattle has a webcam that lets people look at the naked mole-rat exhibit from their home.
 The video above was made by the webcam and is slightly sped up.
 All of the animals that escaped from the habitat were returned safely to their home.

 Possible Applications of the Research

 The researchers studying fructose use in mole-rats think their discoveries might help humans.
 People who experience a heart attack or stroke often develop hypoxia immediately after the incident.
 The brain in particular needs a constant supply of oxygen so that it can produce energy.
 If it doesn't get this energy, its cells start to die.
 The production of energy from fructose without the need for oxygen as naked mole-rats do might be helpful for preventing or reducing tissue damage after a stroke or heart attack.
 It might even save lives while patients are waiting for other treatments to work.

 One of the scientists involved in the rodent research wonders whether deep-sea divers who hold their breath for a long time while hunting for pearls or while freediving have unknowingly triggered a system related to that in naked mole-rats.
 This is pure speculation at the moment, but it's an interesting idea to consider.

 It's possible that understanding the healthy aging of mole-rats and their resistance to pain and cancer may also be helpful to humans.
 Thinking about the features that may or might one day apply to humans is an interesting activity.
 The animals have some amazing and bizarre characteristics.
 They are fascinating creatures to study.

-- Naked mole-rat information from the San Diego Zoo
+- Naked mole-rat facts from the San Diego Zoo